zcvele/OfficeDocs-SkypeForBusiness/Teams/block-download-meeting-recording.md

 description: Learn how administrators can block the download of Teams meeting recording and transcript files from SharePoint and OneDrive.
 ---

-# Block the download of Teams meeting recording files from SharePoint or OneDrive
+# Prevent users from downloading Teams channel and meeting recordings or transcripts in OneDrive and SharePoint

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

-As an admin, you can block the download of Teams meeting recording and transcript files from SharePoint or OneDrive.
+As an admin, you can prevent users from downloading Teams channel and meeting recordings or transcript files stored in SharePoint or OneDrive.
 Blocking the download of Teams meeting recording and transcript files allows users to remain productive while addressing the risk of accidental data loss.
 Users have browser-only access to play the meeting recordings or view transcripts with no ability to download or sync files or access them through apps.

-This org-wide policy applies to new meeting recordings and transcripts across your entire organization.
-When the policy is on, any new Teams meeting recording and transcript files saved in SharePoint and OneDrive are blocked from download.
-You can exempt people who are members of specified security groups from the policy.
-Exempting specific security group members allows you to specify governance or compliance specialists who should have download access to meeting recordings and transcripts.

 Because this policy affects meeting recordings stored in OneDrive and SharePoint, you must be a SharePoint Administrator to configure it.
 To learn more about meeting recording in OneDrive and SharePoint, see [Teams meeting recording storage and permissions in OneDrive and SharePoint](tmr-meeting-recording-change.md).
 To learn more about how your users use transcripts, see [View live transcription in Microsoft Teams meetings](https://support.microsoft.com/office/view-live-transcription-in-microsoft-teams-meetings-dc1a8f23-2e20-4684-885e-2152e06a4a8b).